diatomsRcool/NLL/README.md

 This repo contains the code and data used to create the tables in the manuscript of the same name.
 Run the code in your terminal and the tables will also appear in your terminal.
+Before you run the code, create a folder locally in your version of the repo and then add the data files (10.6084/m9.figshare.28832276)

 ## NIH_decade.py